miriam-goldman/microSLAM/README.md

     as.data.frame()
 ```

-Fit a beta for each gene adjusting for the population structure
+Fit a series of mixed effects glm models, one for each gene, that adjust for population structure using the random effects from Step two and perform a t-test to assess the significance of each gene's association with y ($\beta$).

 ```
 gene_test_df = fit_beta(glmm_fit,glm_fit0,GRM,gene_long,SPA=TRUE)
 ```

-Plot a simple volcano plot of the results, in this case genes 1, 2, and 3, have been generated as being more related to the phenotype than the simulated strain.
-These are colored in red.
+Plot a volcano plot of the results showing each gene's $\beta$ value versus its p-value.
+In this simulated data genes 1, 2, and 3 have been generated with associations that excede the strain association.
+The genes with p-values of 0.005 or smaller are colored in red and correspond to these three genes.

 ```
 ggplot(gene_test_df,aes(beta,-log10(SPA_pvalue)))+